A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Galerkin discretization of port-Hamiltonian systems

-\paragraph{Finite dimensional representation of the variables} The two systems should not be discretized in the same manner, as different differential operators may arise in the weak formulations \ref{eq:int_by_parts_L}, \ref{eq:int_by_parts_L*}.
+\paragraph{Finite dimensional representation of the variables} The two systems should not be discretized in the same manner, as different differential operators may arise in the weak formulations \eqref{eq:weak_conforming_L}, \eqref{eq:weak_conforming_L*}. \revone{For this reason we now refer to the variables of formulation $i$ using an appropriate subscript $i=\{1, 2\}$.
 Consider a finite element Galerkin approximation of the test, trial and boundary input functions.
-For the two systems
+For the two systems they are